WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Use **signed cookies** for the following cases:
     * provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website
     * You don't want to change your current URLs
+  * Using these methods you also won’t want people to be able to view files by simply using the direct Amazon S3 URL for the file.
+Instead, you want them to only access the files by using the CloudFront URL, so your protections work.
+Requiring CloudFront URLs isn't necessary, but we recommend it to prevent users from bypassing the restrictions that you specify in signed URLs or signed cookies.
+* Require that your users access your Amazon S3 content by using CloudFront URLs, not Amazon S3 URLs.
+  * Requiring CloudFront URLs isn't necessary, but it is recommended to prevent users from bypassing the restrictions that you specify in signed URLs or signed cookies
+  * Restrict access to files in the origin by creating an origin access identity (OAI) and give it permission to read the files in the bucket
+  * Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
+Make sure that users can’t use a direct URL to the S3 bucket to access a file there.